coyotte508/minijava/README.md

 [![Build Status](https://travis-ci.org/coyotte508/minijava.png)](https://travis-ci.org/coyotte508/minijava)

-* `ocamlbuild Main.byte` (or native) to build the compiler.
+* `ocamlbuild Main.native` (or byte) to build the compiler.
-* `ocamlbuild Main.byte -- filename`  to build and then execute the compiler on the given file. `-v` option to also see the converted code.
+* `ocamlbuild Main.native -- filename`  to build and then execute the compiler on the given file. `-v` option to also see the converted code.
 * `./Tests/run-tests.sh` to run the tests (build in native first).